Facilities Terms of Use

 Rooms Keys and Equipment

-If a room reservation requires the use of a room key or additional equipment that is not already present in the room, the user will need to review the Equipment Terms of Use and submit an equipment reservation request.
+If a room reservation requires the use of a room key or additional equipment, the user will need to review the Equipment Terms of Use and submit an equipment reservation request.

 Indemnification